Selected topics in City and Regional Planning (BYG640)

 • Consider safety, security and preparedness in other topics in a critical, reflective way.

-• Visualize and implement ideas that consider flexible and dual-purpose solutions for inner-city problems.
+• Visualize and implement ideas that consider flexible and dual-purpose solutions for urban problems.

 After the course the student should have general knowledge regarding

-• Approaching, analyzing, and proposing solutions and responses to human, technological and natural problems in urban areas.
+• Approaching, analyzing and assessing solutions and responses to human, technological and natural problems in urban areas.

 • The complexities of balancing user needs with safety and security needs.